Sexual harassment: Philippines

 The Anti-Sexual Harassment Act of 1995 was enacted:

 primarily to protect and respect the dignity of workers, employees, and applicants for employment as well as students in educational institutions or training centers.
 This law, consisting of ten sections, provides for a clear definition of work, education or training-related sexual harassment and specifies the acts constituting sexual harassment.
 It likewise provides for the duties and liabilities of the employer in cases of sexual harassment, and sets penalties for violations of its provisions.
 A victim of sexual harassment is not barred from filing a separate and independent action for damages and other relief aside from filing the charge for sexual harassment.

+Assistant Solicitor General Derek Puertollano was dismissed from service over 3 administrative charges for violations of RA 7877 "The Anti-Sexual Harassment Act of 1995" filed by a complaint from his legal interns.
+He was convicted of the grave offense of sexual harassment through unwanted touching of private part of the body, and the less grave offenses of sexual harassment through unwanted touching or brushing against a victim's body, and through surreptitiously looking at a person's private part.
+"These harrowing incidents left complainants traumatized, scarring them both for life,” said Lucas Bersamin in his decision dated February 20, 2024.
+Menardo Guevarra appointed an OIC to the vacated legal division.